keithkirui91/week4Project/README.md

-# PIZZA MANYATTA
+# THE MARATHON PIZZA SHOP

-#### pizza manyatta website, 2021
+#### the marathon pizza shop website, 2021

 #### By Keith Kirui

 ## Description
-This is the Pizza Manyatta website.
+This is the marathon pizza shop website.
 It is a Web App that allows users to make multiple orders of pizza.
 Various variations can be selected and submitted by the user.

 ## Setup/Installation Requirements
 * Clone the repository